No display/blank screen

 My case fans are not lighting up

 On some of our models, there is a fan and RGB controller board that often gets shaken up during shipping.
-If you remove the right side panel, you should see it against the backplate or where the other cables are stored.
-Please make sure all the cables are firmly connected to the board.
-There should be one cable on the bottom edge, two on the top, and the fans and RGB headers plug into the sides.
+If you remove the right side (usually not clear) panel, you should see it against the backplate or where the other cables are stored.
+Please make sure all the cables are firmly connected to the board and double check the SATA power connection if applicable.

 If there is a molex connection, check to see if the 2-pin molex cables are plugged into the 4-pin molex cables.
 If not, the fans will spin but the lights will be off.

-For the Chronos, please try holding down the blank button next to the LED button for five seconds, then pressing the RGB button next to that multiple times.
+For the Chronos and Chronos Mini, please try holding down the blank button next to the LED button for five seconds, then pressing the RGB button next to that multiple times.
 You may also have to hold down the RGB button for five seconds to turn your LED’s back on.

-I can’t connect to my wi-fi/connection is poor
+I can’t connect to my wi-fi/internet or bluetooth connection is poor

 If you are experiencing no/poor wi-fi connection, please ensure that the included antennas are screwed on to the golden connectors on the back of your PC.

 Check to see that other devices are receiving internet.
 Try rebooting the router if not.
 Please call your ISP for more information.

 If possible, try a different wi-fi adapter or ethernet cable on the PC in question.